ixofoundation/docs/Emerging Platform/Digital-Vouchers.md

 ## Overview

-1. **ITMO Generation**
+**1. ITMO Generation**
 - A Mitigation Activity issues ITMOs after verified emission reductions are recognized under Article 6 of the Paris Agreement.
 - For each ITMO sold, part of the revenue is earmarked for end-user incentives.

-2. **Voucher Creation**
+**2. Voucher Creation**
 - The system mints a unique digital voucher linked to a user’s decentralized identifier (DID).
 - Each voucher has an on-chain representation as a token that specifies its value and redemption terms.

-3. **Distribution to End-Users**
+**3. Distribution to End-Users**
 - Users are notified via a mobile app, SMS, or another interface that a voucher is available.
 - The voucher is assigned to the user’s DID-based wallet or account, ensuring cryptographic ownership.

-4. **Redemption**
+**4. Redemption**
 - Users can redeem vouchers for selected goods and services (e.g., further cooking devices, fuel supplies, educational or healthcare benefits) from partner suppliers.
 - Once redeemed, the voucher is marked as spent or burned, preventing double usage.

-5. **Settlements & Reporting**
+**5. Settlements & Reporting**
 - Merchants or service providers receive payment or credit in exchange for accepting vouchers.
 - The Emerging Platform tracks each step, ensuring transparency and full value transfer to end-users.

 ## Key Technical Components

 ### Decentralized Identifiers (DIDs)